Windows XP: How To Enable Disk Quotas

 4. Check the Enable quota management checkbox.

 5. Check the Deny disk space to users exceeding their quota limit checkbox.
-This will cause the user to receive an insufficient disk space error their space limit is exceeded.
+This will cause the user to receive an insufficient disk space error when their space limit is exceeded.

 6. Select the Limit disk space to radio button.